kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 Finally, the post should be published after the stable version is released and is available on WordPress.org.
 This will help external media to echo and amplify the release.

+### Call for volunteer for the next release

+After you’ve completed the release, post in #core-editor slack channel asking for volunteers to handle the next Gutenberg release.

+See an example of that [here](https://wordpress.slack.com/archives/C02QB2JS7/p1751595983193709).

 ### Creating minor releases

 Occasionally it’s necessary to create a minor release (i.e. X.Y.**Z**) of the Plugin.
 This is usually done to expedite fixes for bad regressions or bugs.
 The `Backport to Gutenberg Minor Release` is usually used to identify PRs that need to be included in a minor release, but as release coordinator you may also be notified more informally through slack.
 Even so, it’s good to ensure all relevant PRs have the correct label.